angshuman0baruah/salesforce-connection-using-node/README.md

 ## How to Run

-After all Configuring and instalation
+After successfully completed all Configuring and installation

 1. Run *node index* from your terminal
 2. After that, *"Connected to port 9005 for Salesforce!
 Developer : Angshuman Baruah"* on your terminal screen.